brianm998/timelapse_image_blender/README.md

 into
 	/tmp/LRT_a7riiia_100_test-bell-curve-7-way-hi-10-lo-1-merge/LRT_00039.tif
 ```

+Listed above is the blend percentage of the output frame that is applied to each input frame,
+along with the weights given to calculate these.

 These parameters can be adjusted to your liking, and can be previewd without lengthly rendering
 by using the --info-only global command line arg.
 When run in this mode, the application